Please wait while the search results are loading...

 Historically, the U.S. government has not been active in regulating drug prices.
 This is in sharp contrast to the rest of the world, as most other highly developed nations very tightly control drug prices.
 Another major difference, however, is that America operates a massive private health insurance industry (typically sponsored by employers), as well providing federal government-sponsored health coverage for certain parts of the population, including Medicare for people aged 65+ and Medicaid for people who meet certain low-income criteria.

-Although Medicare’s Part D, which provides prescription drug coverage, went into effect in 2006, Medicare has always been restricted from negotiating drug prices.
-This restriction has been in place despite the fact that Medicare spends vast sums on drugs each year (roughly $200 million annually), and despite the fact that Americans pay significantly more for a given drug than prices paid by patients in other nations.
+Although Medicare’s Part D provides prescription drug coverage, Medicare has always been restricted from negotiating drug prices.
+This restriction has been in place despite the fact that Medicare spends vast sums on drugs each year (roughly $215 billion annually), and despite the fact that Americans pay significantly more for a given drug than prices paid by patients in other nations.
 Medicare also covers certain drugs under its separate Part B insurance, when the drugs are delivered directly in physicians’ offices or clinics.

-The “Inflation Reduction Act” passed by the U.S. Congress in August 2022 will have a significant effect on the government’s ability to negotiate and control prices.
-However, the government will be very limited in this regard.
+The “Inflation Reduction Act” passed by the U.S. Congress in August 2022 is having a significant effect on the government’s ability to negotiate and control prices.
+However, the government is very limited in this regard.
 In addition, it revamps Medicare Part D coverage (including greatly reducing each covered patient’s maximum out-of-pocket drug expense).

 Other restrictions apply to the negotiation process, with the goal of bypassing drugs that have not yet been on the market long enough for their manufacturers to recoup their research and development costs.
 Many observers and drug industry leaders are concerned that this new price control process will stifle the very high level of drug research, development and innovation that the U.S. pharmaceuticals sector has historically achieved.